psychoinformatics-de/studyforrest-www/src/content/Studies/insula_during_emotion.rst

 provide an ecologically-valid framework for elucidating the neural underpinnings of emotional deficits in neuropsychiatric disorders.

-This study employed the high-resolution 7T fMRI from the audio-visual movie recording in conjunction with the simultaneous physiological recordings.
+This study employed the high-resolution 7T fMRI from the audio movie recording in conjunction with the simultaneous physiological recordings.

 Citation